MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks

 \subsection{System Goals}

-We have identified the following system requirements and goals for an automated red-teaming framework for web agents under the above threat model.
+We identify the following desirable goals for automated web agent red-teaming frameworks under the above threat model.

-\begin{enumerate}[noitemsep] \item{\textbf{Automation:}} Attack discovery and evaluation should ideally require minimal human involvement.
-The operator should only need to specify the target web agent, the benign user task, necessary dependencies (e.g., login credentials, API keys), and adversarial objectives that specify which security properties to violate.
-Ideally, these inputs should be expressed in natural language so that the framework can be utilized by non-experts.
+\myparagraph{Automation.} Attack discovery and evaluation should ideally require minimal human involvement.
+The operator should only need to specify the target web agent, the benign user task, necessary dependencies (e.g., web-app credentials, API keys), and adversarial objectives that specify which security properties to violate.
+Ideally, these inputs are expressed in natural language for use by non-experts.

-\item{\textbf{Agent and model generality:}} Web agents differ substantially in their scaffolding: some operate on DOM trees, others rely on screenshots; some use explicit tool calls, while others incorporate memory or planning modules.
+\myparagraph{Agent and model generality.} Web agents differ substantially in their scaffolding: some operate on DOM trees, others rely on screenshots; some use explicit tool calls, while others incorporate memory or planning modules.
 The red-teaming framework should be agnostic to agent architecture and compatible with diverse LLM models, enabling broad applicability without manual adaptation.

-\item{\textbf{Web application agnostic:}} The framework should be agnostic to the specific web application and not require application-specific instrumentation or attack payloads.
+\myparagraph{Web application agnostic.} The framework should be agnostic to the specific web application and not require application-specific instrumentation or attack payloads.
 Ideally, the framework should consider cross-application attacks, which have not been demonstrated in prior work on web agents IPI.

-\item{\textbf{Attack reproducibility:}} Once the attacks are identified, they should be evaluated in a sandboxed web environment that logs agent interactions, so that the attack evaluation is reproducible. \end{enumerate}
+\myparagraph{Attack reproducibility.} Once the attacks are identified, they should be evaluated in a sandboxed web environment that logs agent interactions, so that the attack evaluation is reproducible.